 The Budget Committee concluded that although it was unclear exactly which and how many positions might need to be filled in FY 2023-24, all could agree that staffing additions of some kind would need to be funded.
-The Budget Committee is not recommending additional positions at this time but is instead recommending the proposed Staffing Reserve Fund as a funding planning strategy.
+The Budget Committee did not recommend any additional positions but is instead recommending the approval of the Staffing Reserve Fund as a funding planning strategy.

-The Budget Committee recommends that the City Council establish the Staffing Reserve Fund as a planning tool, with the understanding that decision-making regarding the appropriateness of adding new positions (if any) is best addressed by the City Council during the Mid Year Budget Review, when it is hoped that additional information will be available.
+The Budget Committee recommended that the City Council establish the Staffing Reserve Fund as a planning tool, with the understanding that decision-making regarding the appropriateness of adding new positions (if any) is best addressed by the City Council during the Mid Year Budget Review, when it washoped that additional information will be available.